-Is it Still Springtime For Putin And Republicans?
+Rand Paul Goes To Russia And Delivers Letter For Trump, Marking Our Era Of Irony

 So I took this photo yesterday of two guys from Delaware, Ohio at a Trump rally.
 Learn more about them here. https://t.co/nEPZFvdCS0 pic.twitter.com/kzdcwWtXfm— Jeremy Pelzer (@jpelzer) August 5, 2018

 Many have also seen the visuals of Kentucky Republican Sen. Rand Paul hobnobbing in Moscow this week with members of the Russian Council, sometimes called his "counterparts."
-These included the chairman of the Council's foreign policy panel, Konstantin Kosachev, who happens to be under official U.S. sanction for his government's actions against our government.
+These included the chairman of the council's foreign policy panel, Konstantin Kosachev, who happens to be under official U.S. sanction for his government's actions against our government.

-But that didn't seem to bother Paul, who invited Kosachev and others to visit the U.S.A.
+But that didn't seem to bother Paul, who invited Kosachev and others to visit the USA.

-Indeed, this sanction and other tokens of disapproval imposed on Russian officials in the past year have not seemed to chill the enduring warmth between Putin and Trump.
-Paul carried a hand-written note from Trump to Putin on his trip.
+Indeed, this sanction and other tokens of disapproval imposed on Russian officials in the past year have not seemed to chill the enduring warmth between Russian President Vladimir Putin and Trump.
+Paul carried a handwritten note from Trump to Putin on his trip.

 A recent Gallup Poll showed some 40 percent of Republicans, a plurality of the self-identified category, now regard Russia as an ally or at least as a country friendly to the United States.
 That is double the percentage of Republicans who expressed that view to Gallup in 2014.